WestGrid/trainingMaterials/pages/geo.md

 In this webinar, we introduce simple GIS tasks as well as map production in R using the packages `sf` and `tmap`.

-The link to the presentation materials will be posted shortly.
 * [presentation materials](https://westgrid-cli.netlify.app/webinars/gis_r)

 <div class="flex-video">